apify/apify-docs/sources/academy/tutorials/api/run_actor_and_retrieve_data_via_api.md

 #### Webhooks {#webhooks}

 If you have a server, [webhooks](/platform/integrations/webhooks) are the most elegant and flexible solution for integrations with Apify.
-You can simply set up a webhook for any Actor or task, and that webhook will send a POST request to your server after an [event](/platform/integrations/webhooks/events) has occurred.
+You can set up a webhook for any Actor or task, and that webhook will send a POST request to your server after an [event](/platform/integrations/webhooks/events) has occurred.

 Usually, this event is a successfully finished run, but you can also set a different webhook for failed runs, etc.